supercrabtree/hashbow/readme.md

 `hashbow('Bruce Willis')`

-Outputs `#40BFA8`, a lovely mid turquiose blue.
+outputs `#40BFA8`, a lovely mid turquiose blue.

-Whereas
+whereas

 `hashbow('Nicolas Cage')`

-Outputs a `#BFA840`, a Dijon Mustard kind of color.
+outputs a `#BFA840`, a Dijon Mustard kind of color.

 ##### But whats the point?